 My mom joined my dad sometime that week.
 I learned that they went to our local hospital to ask to buy their leftover dinner rolls.
 I cried like a baby hearing that.

-I flew into Mobile one week after the storm and my Mom drove me home.
+I flew into Mobile two weeks after the storm and my Mom drove me home.
 When we reached Pascagoula, I remember the air started to reek.
 All the salt and mud was decaying everything it touched.

 The first thing I saw was a pile of our belongings on the corner of the street before we pulled into the driveway.
 My dad had spent all morning clearing everything out and sweeping the foundation so the house would look as clean and orderly as possible for me.
 That sums up my father — doing anything he can to make any experience easier for his family.